HanhKieu/cache.cpp/README.txt

 Things that work:
--Everything up to going into the if statement works so far, in terms of me testing the program.
+-Everything up to going into the first ELSE statement works so far, in terms of me testing the program.
 Ready to do further tests..